reactjs/react.dev/src/content/reference/rules/index.md

 ---

 <Intro>
 Just as different programming languages have their own ways of expressing concepts, React has its own idioms — or rules — for how to express patterns in a way that is easy to understand and yields high-quality applications.
-This page lists all the Rules of React.
 </Intro>

 <InlineToc />